-Figure 35 indicates that most wells screened in the Rio Grande water-bearing zone and the Atlantic City 800-foot sand derive a large amount of their recharge from the Oswego River Basin area.
-Wells located on the barrier island have several flow paths that originate beneath Barnegat Bay, and several that originate offshore, east of the well or beneath the ocean adjacent to the eastern boundary of the study area.
-Travel time of the flow paths that originate beneath the Barnegat Bay-Little Egg Harbor or offshore of the southern part of Long Beach island are estimated to be between nearly 19,000 and 517,000 years.
-Flow paths that end at the study area boundary would likely extend farther east if the boundary extended farther out in the ocean.
-Travel times for these paths are estimated to be between nearly 2,900 to 3,730,000 years; however, they originate in model layer 5 or 9 and are not in contact with present-day saline ocean water.
-This analysis indicates that under post-development pumping regimes the water quality in these wells is not likely to be affected by saltwater intrusion in the foreseeable future.
+Most of the wells screened in the Rio Grande water-bearing zone and the Atlantic City 800-foot sand derive a large amount of their recharge from the Oswego River Basin area (figs. 4 and 35).
+Wells located on the barrier island have several flow paths that originate beneath Barnegat Bay and several that originate offshore, east of the well or beneath the ocean adjacent to the eastern boundary of the study area.
+Travel time of the flow paths that originate beneath Barnegat Bay-Little Egg Harbor or offshore of the southern part of Long Beach Island are estimated to be between nearly 19,000 and 517,000 years.
+Flow paths that end at the study area boundary would likely extend eastward if the boundary extended farther out in the ocean than it does in these model simulations.
+Travel times for these paths are estimated to be between nearly 2,900 years to 3.73 million years; however, they originate in model layer 5 or 9 and are not in contact with present-day saline ocean water.
+This analysis indicates that, under postdevelopment pumping regimes, the water quality in these wells is not likely to be affected by saltwater intrusion in the foreseeable future.
 In addition, the salinity and age of water derived from these wells would consist of a blend of fresh and salty sources.

 Scenario 2

-For scenario 2, average maximum-allocation withdrawal conditions are simulated for each well, coupled with 2000 to 2003 average yearly recharge.
-Flow to near-shore Kirkwood-Cohansey aquifer system wells and to deeper confined Rio Grande water-bearing zone and Atlantic City 800-foot sand wells is determined by tracking particles backward from wells to the point where water entered the groundwater-flow system.
-Scenario 2 illustrates how groundwater withdrawals greater than the post-development withdrawals simulated in scenario 1 affect the flow of water to shallow near-shore and deeper confined wells along the coast in the Ocean County study area.
-This approach indicates which wells may be susceptible to saltwater intrusion by deriving some of their recharge from salty water and estimates the travel time of particles that are withdrawn at each well.
+For scenario 2, average maximum-allocation withdrawal conditions are simulated for each well, coupled with average yearly recharge during the period 2000 to 2003.
+Flows to near-shore Kirkwood-Cohansey aquifer system wells and to deeper confined Rio Grande water-bearing zone and Atlantic City 800-foot sand wells are determined by tracking particles backward from wells to the points where water entered the groundwater-flow system (fig. 36).
+Scenario 2 illustrates how groundwater withdrawals greater than the postdevelopment withdrawals simulated in scenario 1 affect the flow of water to shallow near-shore and to relatively deep confined wells along the coast in the Ocean County study area.
+This approach indicates which wells may be susceptible to saltwater intrusion by deriving some of their recharge from salty water; the approach also yields estimates of the travel times of particles that are withdrawn at each well.

-Results of scenario 2 indicate that wells screened in the Kirkwood-Cohansey aquifer system in Seaside Heights Borough and in Island Beach State Park, Lacey Township have flow paths that start beneath the Barnegat Bay or the Atlantic Ocean (fig. 36).
+Results of scenario 2 indicate that wells screened in the Kirkwood-Cohansey aquifer system in Seaside Heights Borough and in the Island Beach State Park area of Lacey Township have flow paths that start beneath the Barnegat Bay or the Atlantic Ocean (fig. 36).
 The travel time from recharge to discharge point for these particles is estimated to be approximately 400 to 12,000 years.
 This indicates that these wells are potentially susceptible to saltwater intrusion from maximum-allocation groundwater withdrawals.
 A well in Ship Bottom Borough is also susceptible to an influx of saltwater along flow paths with travel times of approximately 140 to 7,400 years.
-Wells located on the mainland have flow paths that originate farther inland and are not susceptible to saltwater intrusion.
+Wells located on the mainland have flow paths that originate farther inland and, thus, are not susceptible to saltwater intrusion.

+Map showing flow paths from point of recharge to point of discharge and travel time of particles that discharge to near-shore wells screened in the unconfined Kirkwood-Cohansey aquifer system, maximum allocation conditions scenario, Ocean County study area, New Jersey.